 Can Under 18s Work Night Shifts?

-There are exceptions to the times that 16 & 17 year old employees can work, but it is illegal for under 18s to work between midnight and 4am.
+While there are certain exceptions for the working hours of 16 and 17 year olds, it is explicitly unlawful for them to work between midnight and 4am

 That means that whilst younger employees can work late and early shifts in some circumstances, it is against the law for them to work all night.